Singaporean spent millions on cars, jewels with nickel fraud loot, charges say

 Ng's lawyer did not immediately respond to an emailed request for comment.
 Reuters was not able to reach Ng for comment.

 He also used money from the scam to buy properties in Singapore, artwork, luxury watches and jewellery.
-It included S3.5 million (US$2.56 million) in part payment for a Chopard ring with a 25 carat diamond.
+It included S$3.5 million in part payment for a Chopard ring with a 25 carat diamond.

-Monday's charges detailed acquisitions by Ng worth about S100 million (US$73 million), including investments in some shares and insurance policies.
+Monday's charges detailed acquisitions by Ng worth about S$100 million, including investments in some shares and insurance policies.